winstongeerlings/jukebox-front-end-react/README.md

 ## Getting Started

-To start with the project copy the `.env.example` file to `.env` and update the env variables.
+1. To start with the project copy the `.env.example` file to `.env` and update the env variables.

+2. Run `yarn` to install all the required dependencies

-Run `yarn start` to start a local instance of the development server
+3. Run `yarn start` to start a local instance of the development server

-When successfully compiled the app will be available on `http://localhost:3000`
+4. When successfully compiled the app will be available on `http://localhost:3000`